 Figure 7.4 below presents the NAR in secondary school by district.
-It shows that Gatsibo district is ranked among seven districts country-wide in the interval of 15-20% for NARs in secondary school.
+It shows that Nyagatare district is ranked among seven districts with a NAR in secondary school of between 15 and 20%.

-The NAR in secondary school is 15.9% in Gatsibo district.
-It is below the rural area average (18.2%) and the urban area average (37.4%), as well as the national average of about 21%.
+The NAR in secondary school is 18% in Nyagatare district.
+It is almost the same as the rural area average (18.2%) but lower than the national (21%) and urban area (37.4%) averages.